 6. Infrastructure Assets Management:

 The smart city requires optimised utilisation of infrastructure assets.
-The plants, machinery & various equipments are tagged and monitored with centralised asset management systems.
+The plants, machinery & various equipments are tagged and monitored with centralised asset management system.
 The ongoing project inventory for various development works can be tracked using the centralised system.
 The status of infrastructure assets, their utilisation, maintenance and complete lifecycle management can be done with the centralised IoT system.

 7. Surveillance Systems: